 This morning, you start your day with a visit to the Bardo Museum, a former Ottoman palace housing one of the finest collections of Roman and Carthaginian mosaics in the world.
 This will help set the stage in learning about Tunisia‘s history during Roman times.
 From the Bardo, you drive to the suburbs of Tunis where you will visit Carthage, the most famous (though by no means the largest) of the ancient sites in Tunisia.

 There are numerous places within Sidi Bou Said for lunch, independently.
 Following Sidi Bou Said, you drive into the heart of old Tunis for a walking tour of the medina, Tunisia‘s historic heart.
 We will provide suggestions for your dining options.
 Overnight in Tunis.
 (B)

 Day 3- Northwest Tunisia/Kairouan

 This morning you depart Tunis for the northwest part of the country, taking scenic, rural roads, with your first main destination being Bulla Regia.
 This well-preserved site has numerous examples of underground architecture, as well as well-preserved mosaics, in situ.

 From Bulla Regia, you drive north southeast to Dougga.
 Dougga is Tunisia‘s largest Roman site.
 Covering some sixty acres, Dougga was known as the city of temples and its existence is thought to date back to the 4th century B.C.
 You will have ample time to walk among the ruins, which are expansive and amidst beautiful rural scenery.
-Following your visit to Dougga, you return to Tunis by early evening.
-Overnight in Tunis.
-(B, D)
+Following your visit to Dougga, you drive to Kairouan, arriving early evening.
+Overnight in Kairouan.
+(B, L, D)